 This hike requires a permit for both directions into the Subway.
 The lottery system can be reserved up to three months in advance.
 Once that is filled up, there is a last minute drawing 2-7 days in advance.
 In the unlikely event that there are leftover permits, walk-in permits are available at the visitor center one day before the trip date.
 Because we went during the winter we were able to get permits the same day.
 Ask the Rangers for up to date information on the hike, the water level, and for any tips based on current conditions.
-Pemits cost $20 in addition to the National Park fee.
+Permits cost $20 in addition to the National Park fee.
 If going during the summer, we recommend to show up at or before opening, as there are few permits available.

 How to Get to the Subway Zion Hike

-Bottom In: Trail starts from the Left Fork Trailhead, 10 miles from the visitor center
+Bottom Up: Trail starts from the Left Fork Trailhead, 10 miles from the visitor center

 Top Down: Trail starts from Wildcat Canyon Trailhead